gve-vse-tim/BRKCLD-2002-CLUS20/README.md

   application.
 - init_database.py: Python based script to force database schema initialization and synchronization with the PgSQL server
+- init_django.py: Create a random secret_key.txt file automatically so that it won't be stored in the code repository.

 See the [README.md](docker/README.md) for instructions on building and running the application on your local laptop's Docker installation.